org-roam/org-roam-bibtex/README.md

 Note that all the progress in current mode will be lost.

 The following user variables control the appearance of the generated Org-mode
-data: `orb-pdf-scrapper-sort-references`,
+data: `orb-pdf-scrapper-group-references`, `orb-pdf-scrapper-grouped-export`,
-`orb-pdf-scrapper-refsection-headings`, `orb-pdf-scrapper-export-fields`.
+`orb-pdf-scrapper-ungrouped-export`, `orb-pdf-scrapper-table-export-fields`,
+`orb-pdf-scrapper-list-style`, `orb-pdf-scrapper-citation-numbers`,
+`orb-pdf-scrapper-citekey-format`.
 These variables can be set through the Customize interface or with `setq`.
 Refer to their respective docstrings in Emacs for more information.

 #### Training a Parser model
 ##### <a name="parser-model-prerequisites"></a>Prerequisites